Él (film): Plot

 The film jumps to the future, where Gloria and Francisco are married, and have been for quite some time.
 One day, Raul is driving through the city and finds Gloria.
 As she tells the story to Raul, the film enters a flashback where the first weeks of Gloria and Francisco's marriage are reconstructed.
 In the flashback, Gloria tells Raul of how horrible her marriage is, because Francisco has turned out to be a jealous, paranoid husband whose socially upright, just appearance falls apart behind closed doors.

-Throughout the film, Francisco is in the midst of a lawsuit regarding his property holdings, which causes him considerable duress.
+Throughout the film, Francisco is in the midst of a lawsuit regarding his property holdings, which causes him considerable distress.
 For her part, Gloria is frustrated, saddened and ultimately frightened by her husband's treatment.
 She believes she has always acted innocently and is genuinely surprised by Francisco's accusations, but no one will take her side.
 Gloria's mother believes Francisco to be a decent man (he is portrayed as an upstanding member of the community), and even their Pastor (Father Velasco) admonishes Gloria for her untoward behavior with other men, and vouches for her husband (while revealing, to Gloria's astonishment, that Francisco had maintained his virginity up until their marriage).
 After Francisco finds out that she confessed everything to Father Velasco, he shoots her with a revolver loaded with blanks in order to "teach her a lesson."
 But Gloria tells Raul that Francisco became more caring and forgiving after this episode.

-Relations between husband and wife become better for a time, but Francisco's suave veneer continues to fray when he asks Gloria to spend the day with him and takes her to the bellower at the top of a church spire.
+Relations between husband and wife become better for a time, but Francisco's suave veneer continues to fray when he asks Gloria to spend the day with him and takes her to the belltower at the top of a church spire.
 In a moment of honesty, Francisco finds himself in a misanthropic tirade about the "worms" down below.
 His rant escalates until he spontaneously begins to strangle Gloria, threatening to throw her over the rail to the sidewalk below to punish her in jealous rage.
 Gloria pulls herself from danger and runs away.
 It is only at this point that the flashback comes full circle, and Gloria encounters Raul.
 After hearing the story, Raul suggests that she leave her husband.

 Gloria returns home willingly, but Francisco sees that someone brought her to the house, and demands to know who it was.
 He is devastated to learn that Gloria had been with Raul.
 The pattern of Francisco's jealously is unbroken and he contemplates divorce.
 But he seeks reconciliation after apparently realizing that Gloria has never in fact had an affair.
 Gloria confesses that "she was confused," but that she had to confide in somebody, and that somebody was Raul.
 When Francisco realizes that she had told Raul about their marital problems, he regards it as an utter betrayal, and says angrily that he can't forgive her for it.